velocityCavalry/velocityCavalry.github.io/_pages/about.md

 Hi there!
 My name is Xinyan Yu (余忻妍), you can also call me Velocity :)!

 I am currently a combined B.S./M.S. student at University of Washington studying Computer Science, and I am also pursuing a B.S. degree towards Data Science and Statistics under the Applied and Computational Mathematical Science at UW.
-My advisor is [Prof. Noah Smith](https://homes.cs.washington.edu/~nasmith/index.html), and my current research interests lie in machine learning and natural language processing, specifically multilingual QA system, machine translation, and conversational dialogue generation.
+My advisor is [Prof. Noah Smith](https://homes.cs.washington.edu/~nasmith/index.html) and [Prof. Hannaneh Hajishirzi](https://homes.cs.washington.edu/~hannaneh/), and my current research interests lie in machine learning and natural language processing, specifically multilingual QA system, machine translation, probablistic graphical models, and conversational dialogue generation.

 I am super fortunate to work with [Akari Asai](https://akariasai.github.io), [Jungo Kasai](https://homes.cs.washington.edu/~jkasai/), [Dr. Rik Koncel-Kedziorski](https://rikdz.github.io) and other amazing graduate students at UW NLP.

-Previously, I spent the summer at Microsoft Azure Networking on the OnE (open network emulator) team where I added a pipeline to the network verification system and had the honor to work with many brilliant colleagues.
+I am currently working at Facebook at the FAM (Facebook Ads) Ranking team where I implement counter feature versioning systems and some multi-armed bandits selection optimization strategies.
+Previously, I was a intern at the search features team at Pinterest where I worked on a new user search feature based on the topics users have expressed interests in.
+Back in 2019, I spent a summer at Microsoft Azure Networking on the OnE (open network emulator) team where I added a pipeline to the network verification system.

 ## News
+- 2021.9: Our [CORA paper](https://arxiv.org/abs/2107.11976) has been accepted to NeurIPS 2021, congrats to the first author [Akari Asai](https://akariasai.github.io)!
+- 2021.8: I start my internship at the FAM ranking team at Facebook in the fall!
+- 2021.7: Our [CORA paper](https://arxiv.org/abs/2107.11976) is live on arXiv
-- 2021.6: I will be interning at the search features team at Pinterest this summer ;)!
+- 2021.6: I start my internship at the search features team at Pinterest this summer

 ## Misc
 - The reason I am particularly interested in multilinguality is because I am a multilingual myself.I can speak Mandarin Chinese, English, Japanese, a little bit of German, and a little bit of Spanish.
 I am also learning Cantonese and Shanghainese, too!